SmrutiBhuyan/Sweet-Shop-Management-System/README.md

 4. **Error Handling**: Comprehensive error handling throughout
 5. **Validation**: Input validation on both frontend and backend
 6. **Security**: Passwords are hashed, JWT tokens for authentication

+## 📸 Screenshots

+### Application Interface
+The Sweet Shop Management System features a modern, responsive interface with:

+- **Homepage**: Browse all available sweets with search and filter functionality
+- **Dashboard**: Personalized dashboard for customers and admin users
+- **Admin Panel**: Complete inventory management interface for administrators
+- **Sweet Details**: Detailed view of each sweet with purchase options

+> **Note**: Screenshots of the application in action should be added here.
+Take screenshots of:
+> - Homepage with sweets grid
+> - User dashboard
+> - Admin panel
+> - Search and filter functionality
+> - Purchase flow

 ## 📝 Example Usage